-These include all those services ordinarily being rendered by the municipality excluding those mentioned in 5.3.1 to 5.3.4 above.

-- 5.4 The Municipality shall as far as possible recover the expenses associated with the rendering of each service concerned.
-The tariff which a particular consumer or user pays shall therefore be directly related to the standard of service received and the quantity of the particular service used or consumed. - 5.5 The municipality shall, as far as circumstances reasonably permit, ensure that the tariffs levied in respect of the foregoing services further generate an operating surplus each financial year as the council of the municipality may determine at the time that the annual operating budget is approved.
+- These include all those services ordinarily being rendered by the municipality excluding those mentioned in 5.4.1 to 5.4.4 above. - 5.5 The Municipality shall as far as possible recover the expenses associated with the rendering of each service concerned.
+The tariff which a particular consumer or user pays shall therefore be directly related to the standard of service received and the quantity of the particular service used or consumed. - 5.6 The municipality shall, as far as circumstances reasonably permit, ensure that the tariffs levied in respect of the foregoing services further generate an operating surplus each financial year as the council of the municipality may determine at the time that the annual operating budget is approved.
 Such surpluses shall be applied in relief of property rates and for the partial financing of general services or for the future capital expansion of the service concerned, or both.
-The modesty of such surplus shall prevent the service tariffs concerned from being viewed as concealed taxes. - 5.6 The municipality shall develop, approve and at least annually review an Indigent Management Policy for the municipal area.
-This policy shall set out clearly the municipality's cost recovery policy in respect of the tariffs which it levies on registered indigents, the subsidies and benefits attributable to approved indigents and the implications of such policy for the tariffs which it imposes on other users and consumers in the municipal region.
+The modesty of such surplus shall prevent the service tariffs concerned from being viewed as concealed taxes.

-- 5.7 In line with the principles embodied in the Constitution and in other legislation pertaining to local government, the municipality may differentiate between different categories of users and consumers in regard to the tariffs which it levies.
-Such differentiation shall, however, at all times be reasonable, and shall be fully disclosed in each annual budget. - 5.8 The municipality's tariff policy shall be transparent, and the extent to which there is cross-subsidisation between categories of consumers or users shall be evident to all consumers or users of the service in question. - 5.9 The municipality further undertakes to ensure that its tariffs shall be easily explainable and understood by all consumers and users affected by the tariff policy concerned. - 5.10 The municipality also undertakes to render its services cost effectively in order to ensure the best possible cost of service delivery. - 5.11 In the case of directly measurable services, namely electricity and water, the consumption of such services shall be properly metered by the municipality, and meters shall be read, wherever circumstances reasonably permit, on a monthly basis.
-The charges levied on consumers shall be proportionate to the quantity of the service which they consume. - 5.12 In addition, the municipality shall levy monthly availability charges for the services concerned, and these charges shall be fixed for each type of property as determined in accordance with the detailed policies set out below.
-Generally, consumers of water and electricity shall therefore pay two charges: one, relatively minor, which is unrelated to the volume of consumption and is levied because of the availability of the service concerned; and another directly related to the consumption of the service in question.
+- 5.7 The municipality shall develop, approve and at least annually review an Indigent Management Policy for the municipal area.
+This policy shall set out clearly the municipality's cost recovery policy in respect of the tariffs which it levies on registered indigents, the subsidies and benefits attributable to approved indigents and the implications of such policy for the tariffs which it imposes on other users and consumers in the municipal region. - 5.8 Council currently accepts the standards for basic service levels as stated in National Government documents related to free basic services, which may change from time to time.
+The subsidization of indigents must be aligned with paragraph 7 of the approved indigent management policy. - 5.9 In line with the principles embodied in the Constitution and in other legislation pertaining to local government, the municipality may differentiate between different categories of users and consumers in regard to the tariffs which it levies.
+Such differentiation shall, however, at all times be reasonable, and shall be fully disclosed in each annual budget. - 5.10 The municipality's tariff policy shall be transparent, and the extent to which there is cross-subsidisation between categories of consumers or users shall be evident to all consumers or users of the service in question. - 5.11 The municipality further undertakes to ensure that its tariffs shall be easily explainable and understood by all consumers and users affected by the tariff policy concerned. - 5.12 The municipality also undertakes to render its services cost effectively in order to ensure the best possible cost of service delivery. - 5.13 In the case of directly measurable services, namely electricity and water, the consumption of such services shall be properly metered by the municipality, and meters shall be read, wherever circumstances reasonably permit, on a monthly basis.
+The charges levied on consumers shall be proportionate to the quantity of the service which they consume.